- Our Providers

 For more information, please visit the Counsyl website http://www.counsyl.com or speak with your physician.

-Flu season is here (October 1 through mid-May) and we at Piedmont OB/GYN strongly encourage all obstetric patients to be vaccinated.
+Flu season usually runs from October 1 through mid-May, and we at Piedmont OB/GYN strongly encourage all obstetric patients to be vaccinated.
 The vaccine helps to protect you and your newborn from complications of the flu.
 A recent study published in the New England Journal of Medicine demonstrated a 63% reduction of influenza illness in infants up to 6 months old, and a 29% and 36% reduction in rates of respiratory illness with fever in infants and mothers respectively.
 If you were unable to be vaccinated during pregnancy, the hospital offers vaccination at the time of delivery.

 The Centers for Disease Control and Prevention (CDC) recommends annual flu vaccination for everyone 6 months old and older.
 However, it is especially important for the following groups to be vaccinated because they are considered high risk for flu related complications or they live with or care for someone at high risk for flu related complications.

 Pertussis is more commonly known as the whooping cough.
 It is a highly contagious respiratory illness that effects all ages, but can be potentially very serious in infants.
 Pertussis usually begins with cold type symptoms and a mild cough lasting two weeks.
 Fever is rare.
 These symptoms are then followed by weeks to months of severe coughing spells which can be life threatening in infants.
 There continues to be increases in pertussis infections both in our state and nationwide.